Sonia-corporation/stale/CONTRIBUTING.md

     - Else, check if issue last update is older than X days (coming from `issue-days-before-close`)
       - If it is old, close the issue (using the close reason coming from `issue-close-reason`)
       - Check if the action should also add a comment (coming from the `issue-close-comment` input)
-        - When the input value is not empty, add a comment
+        - When the input value is not empty, add a comment (with a special header)
       - Check if the action should also add extra labels (coming from the `issue-add-labels-after-close` input)
         - When the input value is filled list, add the listed labels
       - Check if the action should also remove extra labels (coming from the `issue-remove-labels-after-close` input)